RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 For details on how to propose a revision, see [Achievement Set Revisions](/guidelines/content/achievement-set-revisions)

-If you are re-authoring the set (keeping the old achievements in Unofficial and promoting your new reworked achievements), make sure to contact DevCompliance for approval.
-If you want to transfer the earners for some or all of the previous achievements, you will need to reach out to RAdmin or #admin-site-cleanup on Discord for assistance.
+If you are considering requesting a re-author of the set (keeping the old achievements in unofficial and promoting your new reworked achievements) contact DevCompliance for approval.
+The re-author request should not be included in the revision proposal.

+If you want to transfer over the earners for some/all of the previous achievements then you will need to reach out to RAdmin or #admin-site-cleanup on Discord for assistance.

 The request would include the Game and a full list of achievement transfers in Old ID -> New ID format